-14 Content Marketing Metrics to Track for Success
+14 Content Marketing Metrics That Spurs Growth

 content marketing metrics to track

-14 Key Metrics You Should Track:
+What are the 14 Key Content Marketing Metrics You Should Track

 1) Views